 How long can I survive with this mentality?

-Beyond more than just track four on J.Cole’s fourth album, 4 Your Eyez Only.
-The four walls that can close in on your dreams and suffocate your reality before you can escape are forever a test of faith.
+Beyond just track four on J.Cole’s fourth album, 4 Your Eyez Only, the four walls that can close in on your dreams and suffocate your reality before you can escape are forever a test of faith.
 Your drive can feel endless yet short and without purpose.
 You pedal to no end and search for a warm beginning.
 Tomorrow?
 Getting through these words is hard enough and then I have to worry about tomorrow?
 Well, it’s either that or drown in my sorrows.

 Take my negative thoughts and flush it — with all the pain and suffering — pondering on if I can make it through the day without a stimulating substance.
 Am I really as low as I think?
 Stop it.
 I was only as low as I thought.
 Redirection of my thoughts need(ed) to take center stage.